forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 We’ve covered the basics of Hugo and Jekyll, outlining ease of set up, content management, templating, development workflow, features, and performance.

-Both generators are leaders in the space, and there are great examples of both being used in the wild for big projects, like [healthcare.gov](https://github.com/springmeyer/healthcare.gov), using Jekyll, and the new [SmashingMagazine](https://next.smashingmagazine.com/) built using Hugo.
+Both generators are leaders in the space, and there are great examples of both being used in the wild for big projects, like [healthcare.gov](https://github.com/springmeyer/healthcare.gov), using Jekyll, and the new [Smashing Magazine](https://next.smashingmagazine.com/) built using Hugo.

 Now it’s time to make a choice!
 Here’s a quick summary for you:

 * **Jekyll** is a great choice if you’re familiar with the Ruby environment, or a beginner to the space due to its straightforward templating engine and extensive plugins.
 * **Hugo** is great for content-driven websites.
 What it lacks in extensibility, it makes up for in a plethora of built-in features, and speed unmatched by any other static site generator.

+{{% tip %}}

+Whether you preferr Jekyll or Hugo, Forestry.io provides a rich CMS backend for your project.
+[Check out our getting started guide](/docs/quickstart/setup-site/) to set up your site with Forestry in minutes!

+{{% /tip %}}